AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/mongodb-data-modeling.md

 ## Sub-nested Arrays {#subnested}

 If your collection looks like the example below, MBI will only replicate the data in the items array.
-Data from the subItems array won't be pulled.
+Data from the subItems array will not be pulled.

 ```bash
     {